 Kathy Kellogg Johnson

 Kathy Kellogg Johnson is the "Chief Sustainability Officer" for Kellogg Garden Products, a company founded by her grandfather, H. Clay Kellogg.
-Kellogg Garden Products markets products made with sewage sludge (renamed biosolids).
+Until 2012, Kellogg Garden Products markets products made with sewage sludge (renamed biosolids).
+They have since pursued OMRI certification which does not allow sewage sludge, and have switched to primarily wood-based products.

 According to her website, she "currently handles the various environmental issues that have an impact on the gardening industry and on the waste industry. ...
 Kellogg Garden Products has acquired a reputation for manufacturing the highest quality value added composts, organic fertilizers, and mulches, selling over 400 products to nearly 3500 customers throughout the western United States in the lawn and garden industry. ...
 Kathy’s passion for educating people on gardening has her on the Corporate Board of Advisors for Hollywood’s Environmental Media Association (EMA).
 She is also involved with Plant with Purpose to help educate impoverished and subsistence farmers in third world countries on how restoring their soil can improve their quality of life.
 She graduated from the University of Southern California with degrees in International Finance, French and Spanish.
 Kathy taught the composting and marketing segments of U.C.L.A.’s Certificate course on Solid Waste Management.
 She has served as Chairperson of the Environmental Committees for California Association of Nurserymen and California Landscape Contractors Association and is currently VP of the Board for the Association of Compost Producers (ACP).

 Kellogg is active in the US Composting Council (USCC), a sludge industry front group for dumping sewage sludge onto gardens and farms.
 The USCC sponsors in early May International Compost Awareness Week (ICAW), a yearly PR campaign by the USCC to promote dumping sewage sludge on gardens and farms.
 Jeff Ziegenbein of the giant Los Angeles, CA, Inland Empire Utility Agency (IEUA) coordinates the program for the USCC.
-IEUA supplies the sewage sludge "compost" that is resold by Kathy Kellogg Johnson's Kellogg Garden Products company.
+IEUA used to supply the sewage sludge "compost" that is resold by Kellogg Garden Products.
+Kellogg now sources from Recycled Wood Products (RWP) and other organics manufacturers.

 Kellogg Sludge Contaminates Organic School Gardens